GianLorenzetto/GianLorenzetto.github.io-www/about.md

 title: About
 ---

 This is my blog and projects website.
-It's in pretty alpha state right now, so please forgive any typo's, bad links and bad posts (hopeful only a few of the last one!)
+It's in a pretty alpha state right now, so please forgive any typo's, bad links and bad posts (hopeful only a few of the last one!)

 ### Me